ai-cfia/devops/github-repository-creation-guide.md

-# GitHub repository creation guide
+# GitHub Repository Creation Guide

 When creating a GitHub repository you need to follow a few organizational standardization rules :